West Kelowna Real Estate News!

 Highlights:

-Home sales recorded via Canadian MLS® Systems rose for the fifth consecutive month in July, putting them about 15% above the six-year low reached in February 2019 but still more than 10% below the highs reached in 2016 and 2017.
+Home sales recorded via Canadian MLS® Systems advanced for the sixth consecutive month in August.
+Transactions are now running almost 17% above the six-year low reached in February 2019, but remain about 10% below highs reached in 2016 and 2017.
 (Chart A)

 Considering the degree and duration to which market balance readings are above or below their long-term averages is the best way of gauging whether local housing market conditions favour buyers or sellers.
 Market balance measures that are within one standard deviation of their long-term average are generally consistent with balanced market conditions.